-Approach Speed is the speed at which an aircraft travels while it is on the final straight to land at a runway, and is also shortened to Vref.
-Generally, most aircraft are certified for approach speeds that are within 30 percent of the Stall speed, or the speed at which the wings no longer create lift.
+Approach speed is the speed at which an aircraft travels while it is on the final straight to land on a runway, and is also shortened to Vref.
+Most aircraft are generally certified for approach speeds that are within 30% of the stall speed, or the speed at which the wings no longer generate lift.

-When a pilot needs to adjust the Approach Speed for landing, he starts by putting down the landing gear and deploying the flaps, which are a control surface on the wings which give the aircraft additional lift at low speeds.
-Next, he finds the Maximum Gross Weight (MGW) of the aircraft, which is the maximum weight that a plane can safely carry.
-The pilot computes the amount of fuel used during the flight to find an approximate estimation of the current MGW of the aircraft, and reduces the speed according to what his findings are.
+When a pilot needs to adjust the approach speed for landing, he starts by putting down the landing gear and deploying the flaps, which are a control surface on the wings that give the aircraft additional lift at low speeds.
+Next, he finds the maximum gross weight (MGW) of the aircraft, which is the maximum weight that a plane can safely carry.
+The pilot computes the amount of fuel used during the flight to find an approximate estimation of the current MGW of the aircraft and reduces the speed according to his findings.

 Because the approach speed for an aircraft is based on the maximum gross weight, the speed can vary between flights in the same aircraft.
 If a plane has full cargo and passengers, then its approach speed will be higher than if the plane was empty.